 If someone has high cholesterol, we might use policosanol 20mg twice daily and possibly also some curcumin.

 When blood flow is poor, we would choose Dan Shen together with pycnogenol or grape seed extract.

 If there is low testosterone or a goal of weight loss, we might choose Coleus Forskohlii.

-In many cases multiple issues are occurring simultaneously and we prefer to use a combination of some of these supplements together with nutrition, lifestyle, stress-management, and mindfulness practices.
+In many cases multiple issues are occurring simultaneously and we prefer to use a combination of some of these natural alternatives to asprin together with nutrition, lifestyle, stress-management, and mindfulness practices.

 - Landau, Elizabeth.
 “From a Tree, a 'Miracle' Called Aspirin.”
 CNN, Cable News Network, 22 Dec.
 2010, www.cnn.com/2010/HEALTH/12/22/aspirin.history/index.html.